karynii/coffee-sales-sql-analysis/README.md

 This project analyzes coffee shop sales transactions using MySQL to uncover business insights related to product performance, sales trends, customer purchasing behavior, and revenue generation.

-The objective was to simulate the work of a Junior Data Analyst by performing data cleaning, exploratory analysis, business analysis, and advanced SQL analysis using real-world transaction data.

 ---